Dark Peak and White Peak. The shale cliffs of Mam Tor in the background, viewed from the limestone of Cave Dale, Castleton, in the foreground

 The Ladybower Reservoir complex is the largest in Derbyshire.
 Howden, Derwent and Ladybower Reservoirs successively occupy 9 km of the Upper Derwent Valley, and a separate arm of Ladybower extends some 4 km along the R Ashop in the Woodlands Valley.
 Also important are the four reservoirs of the Woodhead Pass (Longdendale), the two Goyt Valley Reservoirs (Errwood and Fernilee), and Combs Reservoir near Chapel-en-le-Frith.
 The exposed margins have, in some summers, large expanses of peaty-gritty soil, and clay banks exposed locally.
 Many calcifuge species occur in this temporary habitat, including Archidium alternifolium, Calliergonella lindbergii, Dicranella rufescens, Ephemerum stoloniferum (E. serratum), Pseudephemerum nitidum, Pohlia camptotrachela, P. bulbifera and Fossombronia wondraczekii.
 Discelium nudum is more localised but sometimes forms extensive stands.
 Much rarer are Physcomitrium sphaericum (Combs and Ladybower), Riccia huebeneriana (Valehouse Reservoir), Riccia subbifurca, and Physcomitrium readeri (Ephemerella readeri), the latter recently found in great quantity on the Ashop arm of Ladybower Reservoir.

 A notable feature of the reservoirs is the flora of the mortared gritstone walls.
 These are the principal habitat in Derbyshire for Ptychomitrium polyphyllum.
-Racomitrium lanuginosum and R. heterostichum also occur occasionally on these walls, and those by Kinder Reservoir have Grimmia donniana and Racomitrium sudeticum.
+Racomitrium lanuginosum, R. affine and R. obtusum also occur occasionally on these walls, and those by Kinder Reservoir have Grimmia donniana and Racomitrium sudeticum.